wconrad/wconrad.github.io/_posts/2016-03-22-a-virtualbox-networking-recipe.markdown

 # The recipe

-In this recipe, each VM is dual-homed.
-The first network interface connects the host and VMs together through a "host-only network."
-The second network interfaces gives the VM access to the internet through the NatNetwork, and also gives the host access to the VMs.
+In this recipe, each VM is dual-homed.The first network interfaces gives the VM access to the internet through the NatNetwork, and also gives the host access to the VMs.
+The second network interface connects the host and VMs together through a "host-only network."

 # Configuring the Host-only network